 This is one of those movies where Christopher “Kid” Robinson plays Christopher “Kid” Reid and Christopher “Play” Martin plays Peter “Play” Martin.
 The goal is simple: plan the party, get to the party, and then party.
 House Party is a story as old as cinema itself; they just usually lack the charm and unforced charm of Kid and Play.

 Kid may not be a thespian but he has a likeability about him that has us on his side immediately.
-Maybe it’s the way we meet him in his pajamas with a nightcap which seems stuffed with a block of wood only to reveal his signature block afro.
+Maybe it’s the way we meet him in his pajamas with a nightcap that seems stuffed with a block of wood only to reveal his signature block afro.
 The scene plays both as an introduction of a popular entertainer to an audience familiar with him while also acting as an intro to people who may be giving the movie a shot because the critics said it was fun.

-While Kid seems to be the kooky borderline surreal exaggerated caricature, Play is the fast-talking ladies man desperate to have a party while his parents are out of town.
+While Kid seems to be the kooky borderline surreal exaggerated caricature, Play is the fast-talking ladies’ man desperate to have a party while his parents are out of town.
 Oddly, unlike with Kid, there is no intro scene for him.
 Even weirder is that for most of the first half of the movie Kid and Play are kept apart rarely even sharing the same setting with the other.

 The separation doesn’t hurt the movie, far from it.
 Hudlin’s restraint is rare considering most team-up movies can’t wait to get the characters together and go from there.
 Instead, Hudlin does something interesting he uses Kid and Play to explore class differences.
 He doesn’t settle for just lower and upper class either he looks at the different ways people-black people- are poor.
 From the overworked dad struggling to pay the bills trying to raise his kid to be better to the projects where Sydney (Tisha Campbell) picks up her friend Sharane (A.J.
 Johnson).
 Play’s house is in the suburbs in which he hides his parent’s good china.

-Hudlin isn’t saying anything he’s merely showing the varying degrees of black existence while also having a good time.
-The blackness of House Party is essential to the film’s success in that it endeavors to showcase blackness in all forms without suggesting there is anything inherently wrong with them which needs fixing or saving.
+Hudlin isn’t saying anything overt; he’s merely showing the varying degrees of black existence while also having a good time.
+The blackness of House Party is essential to the film’s success in that it endeavors to showcase blackness in all forms without suggesting there is anything inherently wrong with them that needs fixing or saving.

 House Party came out in 1990 which is on the cusp of one decade ending and another beginning.
 The result is we get a kaleidoscopic clash of outfits, bright colors, grounded reality, and an eclectic mixture of music- another essential key to House Party.
 The soundtrack has classic hip-hop, rap, R&B, and jazz with a heaping helping of breakdancing.